frenklinmici12/Fieros/README.md

 Fieros is a website designed for video game players.
+React frontend + Flask backend with RAWG API for game data. rawg.io